The Bankrate promise

 Business lines of credit

-Like a credit card, a business line of credit allows you to take out money as you need it, up to the limit set by your lender.
-Then, every month, you’ll pay back the funds that you borrowed (with interest).
-Credit limits and interest rates are determined by your lender and will depend on a few factors, including your company’s history and annual revenue.
+A business line of credit is a popular alternative to an LLC loan.
+Like a credit card, a business line of credit allows you to take out money as you need, up to the limit set by your lender.
+Then, you’ll pay back the funds you borrowed with interest every month.
+Your lender determines credit limits and interest rates and will depend on a few factors, including your company’s history and annual revenue.

 - More flexible and fewer requirements than many business loans